Scientific Name

 Description

 Echeveria × gilva 'Red' is an attractive succulent that forms compact rosettes of thick, fleshy, mahogany red leaves with a green base.
-The rosettes slowly grow to 7 inches (17.5 cm) in diameter, producing offsets to form a dense clump.
-Leaves are erect, pointed at the tip, and wedge-shaped at the base.
+The rosettes slowly grow and produce offsets, forming a dense clump with age.
+They can reach up to 7 inches (17.5 cm) in diameter.
+The leaves are erect, pointed at the tip, and wedge-shaped at the base.
 The intensity of the red color varies depending on the season and growing conditions.
-Flowers are bell-shaped, reddish-pink with yellow tips, and appear in arching racemes on slender, unbranched, up to 12 inches (30 cm) tall stalks from spring to fall.

 How to Grow and Care for Echeveria × gilva 'Red'

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. × gilva 'Red'.
-If you have saucers under the pots, make sure after a short time to empty the water.
-Water your plant just enough to keep it from shriveling during the winter months.
+If you have saucers under the pots, empty the water briefly.
+Water your plant just enough to keep it from shriveling during winter.

 Fertilizing: E. × gilva 'Red' grows well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+In spring, use a slow-release or liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it is actively growing.
+Repotting: Repot the plant only as needed during spring or early summer when it grows actively.
 To repot your E. × gilva 'Red', ensure the soil is dry before repotting.

 Propagation: Like most Echeverias, this succulent is usually propagated from leaves or offsets.
 Spring is the best time to take leaf cuttings and separate offsets.